ntoane/WEATHER-FLOW/UserGuide.md

 ## Customization & Extension

-Guidelines for customizing the experimental platform in terms of Training, Prediction & Evaluation, Logging information, Visualization
+Guidelines for customizing the experimental platform in terms of Training, Prediction & Evaluation, Logging, Visualization

 * Adding new models or modifying existing ones

+  * Follow New Model Integration step by step instructions.
 * Incorporating additional data sources or features
 * Training custimizations: